The Beaulieu River

 Buckler's Hard village

 Visitors are welcome to enter the marina at any time, day or night.
-Berths are available for visiting vessels up to 20m in length, (advanced booking is recommended for larger vessels) and some permanent berths are available.
+There is increased walk ashore visitor berthing available in the redeveloped marina, with berths available for visiting vessels up to 25m in length.
 Berths for overnight visitors can be reserved in advance, subject to availability.
-Alternatively, you may be offered a berth on one of our mid-stream visitor pontoons or one of the visitors moorings marked with a yellow “V” plate mooring but a dinghy will be required to get ashore.
+Alternatively, you can pick up one of our visitor moorings marked with a yellow “V” plate, but please note a dinghy will be required to get ashore.

 A unique location for short stay visitors, overnight berths and permanent moorings, experience tranquillity and stunning natural beauty on the Beaulieu River - where the New Forest meets the Solent.

 * Depths will vary slightly and are affected by atmospheric pressure.
 It is always recommended to carry out tidal calculations if you are unsure as to whether you will have enough water when entering the river.

 Contact: Harbour Master’s Office, Buckler’s Hard Yacht Harbour, Beaulieu, Hampshire, SO42 7XB.
 Tel: 01590 616200.
 Website: beaulieuriver.co.uk.
 VHF Channel 68 Beaulieu River radio